tangowithcode/tango_with_django_2/manuscript/chapter5-database-setup.md

 	$ python populate_rango.py

 	Starting Rango population script...
-	- Python - Official Python Tutorial
+	- Python: Official Python Tutorial
-	- Python - How to Think like a Computer Scientist
+	- Python: How to Think like a Computer Scientist
-	- Python - Learn Python in 10 Minutes
+	- Python: Learn Python in 10 Minutes
-	- Django - Official Django Tutorial
+	- Django: Official Django Tutorial
-	- Django - Django Rocks
+	- Django: Django Rocks
-	- Django - How to Tango with Django
+	- Django: How to Tango with Django
-	- Other Frameworks - Bottle
+	- Other Frameworks: Bottle
-	- Other Frameworks - Flask
+	- Other Frameworks: Flask

 Next, verify that the population script worked as it should have and populated the database.
 To do this, restart the Django development server, and navigate to the admin interface (at `http://127.0.0.1:8000/admin/`).
 Once there, check that you have some new categories and pages.
 Do you see all the pages if you click `Pages`, like in the figure shown below?